brprodriguez/brsecurityheaders/README.md

 ### Resumen

-- **brsecurityheaders.py** Simple script to analyzed headers from a text-file request from BurpSuite and based on shcheck.py code.
+- **brsecurityheaders.py** Simple script to analyzed headers from a BurpSuite text-file request from BurpSuite and based on shcheck.py code.

 ### Instalación